newpsw/decal_img/README.md

 # [NMRiH/Any?]
 Decal image
-Prints the image in three colors (white, gray, black) using decal.
+Print the image in three colors (white, gray, black) using decal.

 ## Example )